 Canon 400D versus Canon 350D

-The Canon 400D (called Canon XTi in some regions) and the Canon EOS 350D (labelled XT in some countries) are two digital cameras that were announced, respectively, in August 2006 and February 2005.
+The Canon EOS 400D (called Canon XTi in some regions) and the Canon EOS 350D (labelled XT in some countries) are two digital cameras that were announced, respectively, in August 2006 and February 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 400D has a resolution of 10.1 megapixel, whereas the 350D provides 8 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 400D and the Canon 350D.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 400D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 350D is considerably larger (111 percent) than the Canon 400D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 350D is notably larger (12 percent) than the Canon 400D.
 However, the 350D is slightly lighter (3 percent) than the 400D.
 In this context, it is worth noting that neither the 400D nor the 350D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.